- Written byGo Fjords

 - Walking poles.
 Some people find that walking poles help them to balance on challenging terrain

 Climbing any natural attraction comes with risks.
-However, there are things you can do to minimise the chance of things going wrong.
+However, there are measures you can take to minimise the chance of things going wrong.

 Only hike in the summer season

-Trolltunga hiking season is from 15th. of June to 15th.
-September.
-During the dry summer months, it is considered safe for visitors to make the journey without a guided tour by an expert.
-And during the winter months?
-Only recommended with Professional local guides.
-Avoid the summer crowds and go on a safe guided snowshoes adventure.
+Trolltunga hiking season is from June 15 to September 15.
+During the dryer summer months, it is considered safe for visitors to make the journey without a guide.

 Never underestimate the weather